livecode/this-week-in-livecode/_posts/2017-05-08-this-week-in-livecode-81.markdown

 This section brings you other interesting news from across the LiveCode universe over the last week.
 This section may include non OSS projects.

-- [tinyDictionary 0_8_1_0](https://www.mail-archive.com/use-livecode@lists.runrev.com/msg84455.html): TinyDictionary is a small footprint dictionary for Livecode (version 8.1 and up), developed by Bernd Niggemann.
+- [tinyDictionary 0_8_1_0](https://www.mail-archive.com/use-livecode@lists.runrev.com/msg84455.html): TinyDictionary is a small footprint dictionary for LiveCode (version 8.1 and up), developed by Bernd Niggemann.
 - [PowerTools 2.0](https://www.mail-archive.com/use-livecode@lists.runrev.com/msg84449.html): PowerTools is a drop-in plugin replacement for the IDE's built-in tools palette, developed by Mark Wieder.